 Protecting Your Employees Health Information

-The HIPAA is a federal law passed by Congress in 1996 which was created to prevent disclosure of sensitive patient healthcare information and data without the patient’s consent.
-The law outlines regulatory standards and rules that medical facilities and institutions must abide by.
+- The Health Insurance Portability and Accountability Act of 1996.
+The HIPAA is a federal law passed by Congress in 1996 which was created to prevent the disclosure of sensitive patient healthcare information and data without the patient’s consent.
+In addition, the law outlines regulatory standards and rules that medical facilities and institutions must abide by.

+- The Genetic Information Nondiscrimination Act of 2008.
 The Genetic Information Nondiscrimination Act of GINA is a law that protects American citizens from discrimination based on their genetic information in employment and health insurance

-What is HIPAA compliance?
+What is HIPAA Compliance?